kserve/kserve/ROADMAP.md

     * Reduce TCO by enabling models of the same framework and version to be co-hosted in a single model server.

 ### v0.3 Stability (ETA: Dec 15, 2019)
-Objective: "Prevent feature regressions with 80% end-to-end test coverage against a live cluster."
+Objective: "Prevent feature regressions with greater end-to-end test coverage against a live cluster."
 * Automated End-to-End Tests
     * Execute against a Kubeflow maintained GKE Cluster.
     * Execute against a Kubeflow maintained AKS Cluster.